 This recipe is the best I have for banana bread.
 It is low in salt and high in taste!
 It is very simple to make and easy to eat.
-I wanted something that was easy, healthy and tasty so I looked around for the perfect recipe, but i just couldn't find what I was looking for.
+I wanted something that was easy, healthy, and tasty so I looked around for the perfect recipe, but I just couldn't find what I was looking for.
 Don't get me wrong, they were all great, but I wanted something vegan and simple so I came up with this.
-It is firm but not to chewy and just sweet enough.
-When it comes to banana bread, i like it to be more like bread pudding than bread and that is what this recipe gives.
+It is firm but not too chewy and just sweet enough.
+When it comes to banana bread, I like it to be more like bread pudding than bread and that is what this recipe gives.
 If you like to watch how to make the recipe, a video is provided at the end of the blog.
 In addition, it is possible to use different fruits and nuts and you can leave out the apple sauce if you are concerned about packaging.

 Mashed banana